TeddyGlass/Bioenv/README.md

 ### 3-4.
 Data visualization
 We attempted data visualization of the DeepLoc data set using PCA and UMAP algorithms to investigate whether protein localization is separated by their numerical representation.

 ### 3-5.
-Prediction with Machine learning
+Prediction using machine learning
  We evaluated predictive performances of five machine leanring algorithms, i.e., lightgbm (LGB), xgboost (XGB), random forest (RF), support vector machines (SVM), and neural networkswas (NNs) to evaluate goodness of each protein representations.
 Endpoints of the prediction were protein localization classification (membrane-binding protein or soluble one) and PPI classification.
 Details of the verified pairs of algorithms and input features were shown in following table.
 |  **ID**  | **Algorithm**  | **Feature** |
 | :---- | :----: | :----: |
 |  1   | LGB | BERT |